csexton/codeography.com/cv/index.markdown

 <span style="font-weight:bold;font-size:32px;">Hello, I'm Christopher.</span>

-I am a software engineer that dabbles in graphic design, project management and system administration.
+I am a software engineer that has done a fair bit of graphic design, project management and system administration.
 I love to build stuff, learn quickly, want to do it right, and I care about the details.

-I take pride in being a jack of all trades.
-I want to be able to do it all.
-I recognize when I need to let an expert consult, I want to understand their how and why.
+I enjoy wearing lots of hats and doing many different things, from subtle UI tweaks to scaling systems to handle millions of users.

-I pair program well with others and can take on a project solo.
+I love to pair program but am comfortable taking on a project solo.
 I have experience working with and leading geographically distributed teams.
-I want to understand the business side of things, and only want to work on a project that I can believe in.
+I want to understand the business side of things, make real decisions, and I want to work on a project that I can believe in.

 ## Experience